gcallah/work/chaps/intro.md

 surrounding Weber's argument and explores how critics, as Stephen Kallberg notes, often fail to fully grasp the complexity of Weber's analysis.

+The upshot of this chapter is that, while Weber was wrong or at least insufficiently attentive to historical detail in some aspects of his famous work, his central thesis has certainly not been decisively refuted, and is still worthy of our attention today, as we seek to understand how we arrived at our current situation.

 ## Ludwig von Mises (1881–1973)

-The adage "A bad day of fishing is better than a good day at work" reflects a deeper understanding of the relationship between labor and leisure.
-This relationship is central to Ludwig von Mises's analysis in *Human Action*.
-Mises critiques the socialist view, notably by Karl Kautsky, which suggests that socialism could transform the discomfort of labor into pleasure.
+Gabriel Benzecry and Nicholas Jensen defend the case Ludwig von Mises makes, that laboring inherently involves "disutility."
+They claim that the adage "A bad day of fishing is better than a good day at work" reflects a sginificant understanding of the relationship between labor and leisure.
+This relationship is central to Mises's analysis in of labor in *Human Action*.
+Mises critiques the socialist view (represented by Karl Kautsky), which suggests that socialism could transform the disutility of labor into pleasure.
 According to Mises, labor is inherently unpleasant because it involves discomfort and the sacrifice of leisure.
-He explores why people engage in labor despite its inherent disutility, proposing that labor involves delayed
+He asks why people engage in labor despite its inherent disutility, proposing that labor involves delayed
 gratification: individuals endure the negative aspects of work to enjoy the benefits of leisure later.

 ## Edith Stein (1891–1942)

+Sarah J. Wilford contends that any history of work will be incomplete without an exploration of "women's work."
+To that end, she examines the work of Edith Stein.
+Stein integrates
-Edith Stein's perspective enriches our understanding of work through the lens of gender and vocation.
-She integrates concepts of nature, freedom, and grace into her view of work.
+the concepts of nature, freedom, and grace into her view of work.
 For Stein, while work is influenced by one's nature, including gender, it is not solely determined by it.
 She emphasizes the personal nature of vocation and the role of freedom in choosing one's path.
-Stein also explores how grace sanctifies work and supports individuals through its trials and triumphs.
-This chapter will first address her views on women's nature and education, then her ideas on freedom and choice in vocations, and finally, how grace and spiritual practices enhance the experience of work.
+Stein also explores how grace sanctifies work and supports individuals through their trials and triumphs.
+Wilford's chapter first addresses Stein's views on women's nature and education, then her ideas on freedom and choice in vocations, and finally, how grace and spiritual practices enhance the experience of work.
+Wilford demonstrates that Stein offers us a "middle way" view of women's work, simultaneously arguing that women may excel at and should not be barred from any profession, while recognizing that the nature of women *qua* women may incline women on the whole more towards certain roles in society.

 ## Michael Oakeshott (1901–1990)

+John Coats argues that
-Michael Oakeshott's concept of "the deadliness of doing" offers a critical perspective on the role of practical activity, including labor, in human life.
+Michael Oakeshott's concept of "the deadliness of doing" offers a critical perspective on the role of practical activity, and in particular, labor, in human life.
 Oakeshott suggests that practical activities should not dominate our lives but rather be complemented by philosophical and poetic endeavors.
-This chapter will explore:

-Oakeshott's view on the limited role of practical activity, contrasting it with materialist perspectives like those of Karl Marx.
+Coats examines Oakeshott's view on the limited role of practical activity, contrasting it with materialist perspectives like those of Karl Marx.

+Coats goes on to discuss
-His belief that activities done for their own sake, rather than for external benefits, mirror the creative structure of human experience.
-This section will compare Oakeshott's views with those of Aristotle and Montaigne.
+Oakeshott's belief that activities done for their own sake, rather than for external benefits, mirror the creative structure of human experience.
+Coats compares Oakeshott's views with those of Aristotle and Montaigne.
-The role of ritualistic practices in achieving necessary practical outcomes in a less burdensome manner, highlighting how rituals can be performed for their own sake while providing residual practical benefits.
+And Coats looks at the role of ritualistic practices in achieving practical outcomes in a less burdensome manner, highlighting how rituals can be performed for their own sake while providing residual practical benefits.

 ## Josef Pieper (1904–1997)